I Hear a New World: Production

+Music

+Vlad Nichols of Ultimate Guitar said the album was "the notable exception from general space pop in that it made extensive use of free-form song structure and lingering, weirdly distorted melodies to invoke that feeling of floating in space while struck with amazement which made it much closer to the pensive and experimental nature of space rock as we know it."

 The album was Meek's pet project.
 He was fascinated by the space programme, and believed that life existed elsewhere in the Solar System.
 This album was his attempt "to create a picture in music of what could be up there in outer space", he explained.
 "At first I was going to record it with music that was completely out of this world but realized that it would have very little entertainment value so I kept the construction of the music down to earth".
 He achieved this as a sound engineer by blending the Blue Men's skiffle/rock-and-roll style with a range of sound effects created by such kitchen-sink methods as blowing bubbles in water with a straw, draining water out of a sink, shorting out an electrical circuit and banging partly filled milk bottles with spoons; however, one must listen carefully to detect these prosaic origins in the finished product.
 Another feature of the recordings is the early use of stereophonic sound.

 The first, eponymous track on the album is the only one to feature conventional vocals.
-Most of the others are instrumentals; however, some feature high-frequency vocals in the style of The Chipmunks, Pinky and Perky and The Nutty Squirrels.
+Most of the others are instrumentals; however, some feature high-frequency vocals in the style of Alvin and the Chipmunks, Pinky and Perky and the Nutty Squirrels.
 Meek also wrote liner notes for each track to set the scene for each piece; for instance, the notes for "Magnetic Field" read, "This is a stretch of the Moon where there is a strange lack of gravity forcing everything to float three feet above the crust, which with a different magnetic field from the surface sets any article in some sections in vigorous motion, and at times everything is in rhythm".